-VOTING PROCESS--INSTRUCTIONS FOR VOTERS
+VOTING PROCESS-INSTRUCTIONS FOR VOTERS

-- Go to the entrance checklist table, give your name, and if asked, your street address to the election official in a loud voice. - Wait until your name is repeated and checked off by the official. - If you want to use the accessible voting system tell the entrance checklist official at this time.
+- Go to the entrance checklist table, give your name, and if asked, your street address to the election official in a loud voice. - Wait until your name is repeated and checked off by the official. - If you want to use the accessible voting system, tell the entrance checklist official at this time.
 An election official will take you to the accessible ballot marking device, enter a security code, and then leave you to mark and print your ballot privately.
 More details about our new accessible ballot marking device are available on our website at https://sos.vermont.gov/elections/voters/accessible-voting/. - Take the 3 ballots from the election official and enter a voting booth.
 In a Primary Election, you may vote for candidates of ONLY 1 Party on only 1 ballot, or your vote will not count.
-Once inside the voting booth, decide which PARTY Ballot you want to vote. - To vote for a candidate, fill in the oval to the right of the name of the candidate.
+Once inside the voting booth, decide which PARTY Ballot you want to vote.
+To vote for a candidate, fill in the oval to the right of the name of the candidate.
 Do not vote for more candidates than the "Vote for not more than #" for each office.
-If you vote for more than the "Vote for not more than #," your vote will not count for that race. - WRITE-IN candidate(s).
-To vote for someone whose name is not printed on the ballot, use the blank "write-in" line on the ballot and either write in the name or paste on a sticker, then fill in the oval. - If you make a mistake or change your mind, DO NOT try to erase.
+If you vote for more than the "Vote for not more than #," your vote will not count for that race.
+WRITE-IN candidate(s).
+To vote for someone whose name is not printed on the ballot, use the blank "write-in" line on the ballot and either write in the name or paste on a sticker, then fill in the oval.
+If you make a mistake or change your mind, DO NOT try to erase.
 Return your spoiled ballot and ASK an election official for a new ballot.
 If you make a mistake again, you may ask for another ballot.
-Each voter may have up to 3 ballots. - After completing your ballot, fold the 2 unvoted ballots in half and give the unvoted ballots to an election official to be deposited in the "Unvoted Ballots" ballot box. - To cast your voted ballot: either insert your voted ballot into the tabulator machine, or in a hand count town, insert it into the ballot - Go to the exit checklist table, if any, and state your name.
-Wait until your name is repeated and checked off by the official. - Leave the voting area immediately by passing outside the guardrail.
-All voters who are in line at the polling place at 7p.m. will be permitted to vote.
-No voter can enter the polling place to vote after 7p.m.
+Each voter may have up to 3 ballots.
+After completing your ballot, fold the 2 unvoted ballots in half and give the unvoted ballots to an election official to be deposited in the "Unvoted Ballots" ballot box.
+To cast your voted ballot: either insert your voted ballot into the tabulator machine, or in a hand count town, insert it into the ballot box.